-Kanye rants on politics and Beyonce, cuts show short
+Kanye rants on politics, cuts 1 show, cancels another

 Story highlights

-- West took aim at Facebook, Google and the media
+- West takes aim at Facebook, Google and the media; he performs two songs for Sacramento crowd

-- Asked Jay-Z to call him to talk "like a man"
+- He asks Jay-Z to call him to talk "like a man;" Ticketmaster to give full refund

-New York (CNN)Kanye West left thousands of his California fans disappointed on Saturday night after cutting his show short, performing only two songs and engaging in a long rant about politics, the media and Beyonce and Jay-Z.
+New York (CNN)Kanye West left thousands of his California fans disappointed this weekend, cutting one show short and canceling another.

+On Saturday night the singer cut his Sacramento show short, performing only two songs and engaging in a long rant about politics, the media and Beyonce and Jay-Z.

+Ticketmaster announced Sunday that it would give a full refund to those who bought tickets to the Saturday show through its network.
+"We understand that last night's show was cut short," they wrote to ticket holders.

+On Sunday, hours before he was due to take the stage for a concert at The Forum in Inglewood, California, the venue and Ticketmaster announced the show had been canceled and refunds were to be given.

-West came on stage 90 minutes late in Sacramento, according to concert goers, and told his audience that they couldn't believe Hillary Clinton had lost "Cause you was lied to by Google.
-You was lied to Mark Zuckerberg."
+On Saturday, West came on stage 90 minutes late, according to concertgoers, and told his audience they couldn't believe Hillary Clinton had lost "Cause you was lied to by Google.
+You was lied to by Mark Zuckerberg."

 West made another reference to Clinton's defeat while taking aim at radio executives.
 If radio stations "keep following old models," he said, they would be "Hillary Clintoned."